Resources for parents:

 Mastering Number: Research shows that children need to develop good 'number sense' between the ages of 4 and 7.
 We have therefore introduced 'Mastering Number' which is delivered through the NCETM.
 This programme is taught in EYFS, Year 1 and Year 2 and is also delivered to those children in lower key stage two who are significantly behind their peers.
 In Y1 and Y2, class teachers deliver a discrete 15-minute session four days a week which focuses on the five key areas of:

 In EYFS, mastering number constitutes the main part of the directed teaching four days a week, and on the fifth day, content is drawn from the White Rose programme to cover the areas not within Mastering Number.
-This programme will begin at the beginning of October and will run for one year, with teachers contributing to an online community to share and improve practice.
+This programme has run for one academic year, with teachers contributing to an online community to share and improve practice.
+The school uses Rekenreks to provide a hands-on experience to deepen the learning.

-Daily retrieval: All classes engage in daily retrieval of previously taught content to ensure that knowledge is retained and embedded.
+Retrieval practice: All classes engage in daily retrieval of previously-taught content to ensure that knowledge is retained and embedded.
 This time should include retrieval of declarative knowledge such as keys facts and language from the previous lessons, as well as procedural knowledge such as a strategy previously taught.
-This will be a combination of recording in books as well as on whiteboards or through games.
+This will be evidenced through a combination of recording in books as well as on whiteboards or through games.
+Teachers will make use of the daily 'Flashback four' within the White Rose scheme at the start of each lesson.
+Teachers will also update their maths display to help the children to remember and do more independently, and these will also serve as a form of revision.

 Vocabulary: Teachers expect children to answer in complete sentences and use taught mathematical vocabulary and sentence structures.
-Examples of the sentence structures and vocabulary are displayed in all classrooms for children to refer to.
+Examples of the sentence structures or stems as well as maths vocabulary are displayed in all classrooms for children to refer to.
 The displays are updated as learning progresses.

 Number facts: In order to reinforce individual children's recall of key number facts, we utilise Times Tables Rock Stars for multiplication practice, application and consolidation.
 We also utilise Numbots for recall of addition and subtraction facts.
 Children are provided with logins in order to practise in class, but are also set challenges and homework to practise at home.
 The order which children learn the facts are:

-Number facts are also taught at least three times a week in each class in KS2; in KS1 this is included as part of the Mastering Number programme.
+Number facts are also taught daily in each class in KS2; in KS1 this is included as part of the Mastering Number programme.

 Enrichment activities: We invite visitors from local banks and building societies to work with the children to develop their financial literacy.
 This is also included in our RSE curriculum where we teach children about the world of work and the idea of enterprise, as well as how to use money and pay for things.
 We also organise trips to apply mathematical thinking such as visits to Newcastle-under-Lyme College to build and programme Lego robots.
 We take part in mathematics competitions such as the 'Primary Maths Challenge' to stretch our most able children, but we include all children in upper key stage children so that they can work together to solve challenging problems.
 The children also take part in national initiatives, such as the census to learn how mathematics plays a role in our democracy.